- Get your API key

 Set Your API Key When Using the Library

-There are a few methods you can use to set the API key when using the agentic-doc library, including:- Method 1: Set the API Key as an Environment Variable
+There are a few methods you can use to set the API key when using the library, including:- Method 1: Set the API Key as an Environment Variable

 - Method 2: Store API key in a .env file